HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Urges Danimer Scientific (DNMR) Investors with Losses To Contact Its Attorneys Now, Securities Fraud Case Filed

-SAN FRANCISCO, May 17, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Danimer Scientific, Inc. (: DNMR) investors with significant losses to submit your losses now.
+SAN FRANCISCO, May 18, 2021 /PRNewswire/ -- Hagens Berman urges Danimer Scientific, Inc. (NYSE: DNMR)investors with significant losses to submit your losses now.

 This news sent the price of Danimer shares tumbling lower on Mar.
 22, 2021.